martinda/jenkins-rest/README.md

 #### Integration tests configuration

 - jenkins url and authentication method used by the tests are defined in the `gradle.properties` file
-- by default, tests use the `credentials` authentication but this can be changed to use the `token` authentication
+- by default, tests use the `apiToken` authentication but this can be changed to use the other authentication methods.

 #### Running integration tests from within your IDE